ActuallyAdvanced/AHDA/README.md

 https://github.com/user-attachments/assets/90f36735-4672-4be5-b877-2c164f332a5e

-# Join our [Discord](https://discord.gg/eUdJ5xdw8Q) now for updates and exclusive content!
+# Join our [Discord](https://discord.gg/eUdJ5xdw8Q) for updates and exclusive content!

 ### Coming in late 2024 (for MacOS and Windows with source code) 🚀